Why is my Redis backup (.rdb) file always smaller than the BytesUsedForCache metric in the ElastiCache cluster?

 I'm using Amazon ElastiCache for Redis.
 Why is my Redis backup (.rdb) file always smaller than the BytesUsedForCache metric in the cluster?

-The BytesUsedForCache metric includes bytes for all purposes, including actual key size, headers, and memory fragmentation.
+The BytesUsedForCache metric includes bytes for all purposes.
+This includes actual key size, headers, and memory fragmentation.
 Expired keys also consume memory until Redis removes them asynchronously, either passively or actively.
 For more information, see Expire key seconds - How Redis expires keys on the Redis.io website.